 You know the saying “You don’t make friends with salad…” Well, it’s kinda true… unless you grow your own salad… then you’ll definitely make friends with salad because there’s something so lovely about eating greens that are fresh out of the pot.
 Mm… I can already taste the crispiness!

 Whether you’re starting a new garden or improving an existing one, using dedicated beds to grow your vegetables in can help you to maximise your productivity.
 A simple bed system will help you to plan, tend and harvest your crops with ease, yielding results to be proud of.

 This is such a pretty vegetable garden design.
 The addition of pots of flowers really makes the space beautiful!
 You can do this when creating your own garden.
 Simply install raised garden beds and place pots full of colourful flowers into each one.

 When it comes to raised garden beds, it’s really important to make sure everything is easy to access.
 Take these rectangular beds, for example.
 The positioning allows just enough space for the gardener to walk in between.

 6. Keep track

 If you’re new to gardening, it can be really easy to forget what types of plants you have.
 I’m kind of ashamed to admit I do this a lot… Avoid adding to much water or fertiliser by keeping a track of the name of the plant and its requirements.
-You can do this by placing a white paddle pop stick inside the dirt.
 Next time you head outside to garden, you’ll know exactly what to do!

 7. In the right place